Hempel World Cup Miami – Final Day Results

 This was the one event with a British presence.
 Luke Patience and Chris Grube started the day in ninth and finished in ninth.

 In the women’s Radial, Erika Reinek of the USA finished fifth, enough to take the event.
-A great medal race win for India’s Nethra Kumanan to snatch the bronze behind Vasileia Karachaliou GRE.
+A great medal race win for India’s Nethra Kumanan to snatch the bronze behind Vasileia Karachaliou of Greece.

-One race for the women’s Radial, won by Vasileia Karachaliou of Greece.
-Erika Reinek of the USA leads overall by two points ahead of Karachaliou.

 Men’s 470 – Final leading results after Medal Race :